RobAltenburg/EIA-Data/README.md

 # EIA-Data
-Extract data using the EPA API
+Extract data using the EIA API